Edward Jones vs Ameriprise 2026: Fee and Service Comparison

 Minimum Investment None $500-$2,000

-Fee Structures: Where Your Money Goes
+Fee Structures: Where Your Money Actually Goes

 Edward Jones Fees

-• Advisory Program: 1.35% annually on first $250K, declining to 0.50% above $10M
+• Advisory Program: 1.35% annually on your first $250K, then drops to 0.50% if you get above $10M

 Ameriprise Fees

-• SPS Advantage: 1.25%-2.0% annually depending on account size and strategy
+• SPS Advantage: 1.25%-2.0% annually depending on how much you have and what strategy you pick

-• Active Portfolios: 1.0%-1.5% for managed portfolios
+• Active Portfolios: 1.0%-1.5% for their managed portfolio options

 • Account Fees: $0 IRA maintenance on most accounts

-On a $500,000 portfolio over 20 years (assuming 7% annual returns):
+I ran these numbers myself on a $500,000 portfolio over 20 years (assuming 7% annual returns):

-• At 1.35% fees: Final balance of approximately $1,448,000
+• At 1.35% fees: You end up with roughly $1,448,000

-• At 1.75% fees: Final balance of approximately $1,342,000
+• At 1.75% fees: You end up with roughly $1,342,000

 Investment Options Compared